Fayezismail24/Networking-Basics/Cisco/Network-Fundamentals/TCP/readme.md

 # TCP/IP Model — Complete Study Notes

 ## 📌 What is the TCP/IP Model?

 The TCP/IP model is the **real-world framework** used by the internet and modern networks.
-It has **4 layers** (compared to OSI's 7).
+It has **5 layers** (compared to OSI's 7).
 Every packet you send — whether it's a YouTube video, a Discord message, or a ping — follows this model.

 ```
 ┌─────────────────────────────────┐
-│       APPLICATION LAYER         │  ← Layer 4
+│       APPLICATION LAYER         │  ← Layer 5
 ├─────────────────────────────────┤
-│       TRANSPORT LAYER           │  ← Layer 3  (TCP & UDP live here)
+│       TRANSPORT LAYER           │  ← Layer 4  (TCP & UDP live here)
 ├─────────────────────────────────┤
-│       INTERNET LAYER            │  ← Layer 2  (IP lives here)
+│       INTERNET LAYER            │  ← Layer 3  (IP lives here)
 ├─────────────────────────────────┤
+│       DATA LINK LAYER           │  ← Layer 2  (MAC, Frames, Switch)
+├─────────────────────────────────┤
-│     NETWORK ACCESS LAYER        │  ← Layer 1  (Ethernet, Wi-Fi)
+│       PHYSICAL LAYER            │  ← Layer 1  (Cables, Bits, NIC)
 └─────────────────────────────────┘
 ```